KNobles/kpmg-pipeline/README.md

 Now you can see the Airflow dashboard and run the DAG manually or leave it scheduled and wait for it to run (which should be every 15 minutes)

+In the dashboard folder you will have access to the Tableau file showing the dashboard.

 [Here is presentation about the project](https://github.com/KNobles/kpmg-pipeline/blob/3994fc59e09e878d42ff5e88d219e4ac22a57a54/2022%2012%2023%20BeCode%20Brussels%20KPMG%20UseCase.pdf)